-- amounts due from reinsurers in respect of claims already paid; - amounts due from insurance contract holders; and - amounts due from insurance intermediaries.
+- exposure to corporate bonds; - exposure to the failure of bank counterparties; - reinsurers' share of insurance liabilities; - amounts due from reinsurers in respect of claims already paid; - amounts due from insurance contract holders; and - amounts due from insurance intermediaries.

 The Group measures the capital requirement for credit risk using a simulation model to determine the distribution of the total amount of defaults.
 For each exposure, a probability of default, based on credit rating, is assumed and there is an assumed recovery percentage on default.
 We also make assumptions about the correlation between exposures, for example allowing for a 50% positive correlation between reinsurance counterparties due to the interconnected nature of the reinsurance market in which one event can hit many reinsurers simultaneously.
 Some debts are with counterparties which do not have credit ratings - for example, overdue premiums owed by insurance customers or intermediaries - and in this case the assumed default probabilities are higher, albeit the risk is diversified due to the number of policyholders and intermediaries.
 For the purposes of the Solvency II balance sheet, premium debtors over three months past due are written off in accordance with the requirements.